custom-cards/button-card/README.md

 The template rendering uses a special format.
 All the fields where template is supported also support plain text.
 To activate the templating feature for such a field, you'll need to enclose the javascript function inside 3 square brackets: `[[[ javascript function here ]]]`

+If you are using a template in a nested `custom:button-card`, either in a custom field or config for an action (e.g. `custom:button-card` as content in `browser_mod.popup`) then you can include your template in extra enclosing `[]` pair.
+The template will then be rendered in the nested `custom:button-card` with the extra enclosing `[]` pair removed.
+Template nesting can be at multiple levels, just include another enclosing `[]` pair.

 Don't forget to quote if it's on one line:

 ```yaml